twome/pinguno/docs/roadmap.md

 			- pings getting close to timeout (constant sound with slow fade / pitch modulate)
 			- successfully change Pinguno server
 		- simple mute & volume control in tray menu

-- figure out if it's worth using electron instead of simply opening a browser tab
-	- pros: tiny, neat, frameless window for rendering next to tray icon?

 - focus on designing for the mini-window (a kind of quasi-"mobile-first"), and just centre it in huge space / widen the scrollable or graph areas to fill empty space. then we also get hand-screen browsers UI for free

+- create mock dataset for UI designing with
+	- add a delay in the server to simulate spotty/slow/async data
+		- module for this

+## Native / OS code

 - "invisible" mode - when executed by "run on boot" lists, run without tray icon visible to save clutter
 	- clearly tell user which process(es) to look for in Activity Monitor / `ps -e` if they can't get access to a GUI for it due to a bug
 	- any time user manually opens program, invisble mode deactivated
 	- obviously there's a button to go into invisible mode again in the UI

+- [highpriority] run cli as service / auto-run on boot
+	- look up hands-off rebooting Windows PC like a router (auto log in; auto lock the UI; start on-boot services)
+		- could relay these instructions to users looking for that

-### Misc
+## Misc

+- process HTML comments eg: buildMarker`{dev: 'start'}}` in order to template new index files

+- use quasi-random port. have an order of default ports to test for availability first, then give up and try random ones
+	- there *has* to be a community module for this, right?

+- for users with an always-on computer: pinguno should prominently display (and make easy to copy) the ping-server's local IP & suggest to bookmark / save as native-webapp (app manifest eg home app icon on phone), so users can easily check, for eg, on phone over wifi
+	- if server is running on same computer (ie localhost works)

+- node: import all packages as ESM through `esm` package: https://github.com/standard-things/esm

 - fn to find latest failure that also searches requestFailures (as well as pings/responses)

 - add option to save config/ shit to ~/.config/pinguno and logs to ~/whereverthehellstandardlogdirectoriesare/
 - probably rename logs and config dirs to pinguno-logs and pinguno-config to reduce risk of overwriting/clashing with other stuff in same dir

-- [highpriority] learn how to process and use command-line arguments in Node to allow options OR fully specify all env vars you can use to customise
+- learn how to process and use command-line arguments in Node to allow options OR fully specify all env vars you can use to customise

-- [highpriority] make a web front-end to display collected data & adjust settings (ideally w/o restart)
-	- needs server API for getting data and receiving commands
-	- possible to make low-resource-cost Webkit GUI that only consumes resources when visible (when user is changing options etc), separated from Node server logging?

-- [highpriority] run cli as service / auto-run on boot
-	- look up hands-off rebooting Windows PC like a router (auto log in; auto lock the UI; start on-boot services)
-		- could relay these instructions to users looking for that

 - compressed archives
 	- run automatically when we hit directory size (50MB) and time-interval (28 days